cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 ```

 You can then proceed to upload your bam file by selecting a New Analysis in the File panel,
-or you can produce an html report for your final bam.
+or you can produce an html report for your final bam using the command line.

 Here blow the command line for one sample:
 ```
+qualimap bamqc \
+	-bam ~/Documents/SRS_bwa_bam_files/ERR2304566_3q29_1M_final.bam \
-qualimap bamqc -bam ~/Documents/SRS_bwa_bam_files/ERR2304566_3q29_1M_final.bam -outdir ERR2304566_qualimap_report
+	-outdir ERR2304566_qualimap_report
 ```

 If you are interested about other options: http://qualimap.conesalab.org/doc_html/command_line.html